View Raymond Zimmerman's Obituary on RepublicanHerald.com and share memories

 Raymond is survived by a sister, Shirley Mendofik, of Mahanoy City; a brother, Delroy Wagner and his wife, Avon.
 Raymond spent significant time with his nieces and nephews, Alan Milchick, Sharon Suritsky, Sherry Milchick, Bonnie Milchick, Paul Milchick, Marcel Mendofik, Darren Wagner, Perry Wagner and Doug Wagner.

-Religious service will be held at noon Tuesday, April 16, at Louis D. Truskowsky Funeral Home & Crematory Inc., Mahanoy City, with the Rev. Bob Adams officiating.
-Friends and family may call from 11 a.m.
-Tuesday at the funeral home.
-Interment will follow at Sky-View Memorial Park, Tamaqua.
+Religious service will be held at noon today, April 16, at Louis D. Truskowsky Funeral Home & Crematory Inc., Mahanoy City, with the Rev. Bob Adams officiating.
+Friends and family may call from 11 a.m. today at Louis D. Truskowsky Funeral Home & Crematory Inc. Interment will follow at Sky-View Memorial Park, Tamaqua.
 Louis D. Truskowsky Funeral Home & Crematory Inc. is in charge of arrangements.
 Visit www.truskowskyfuneralhome.com to sign the guest book and send sympathy cards.

 Sign the guest book at